 Now, one woman is fighting back.

-“I was just so scared that this person is an attorney," said Los Angeles resident Bora Song, who said she thinks that Matthew Buck should be disbarred.
+“I was just so scared that this person is an attorney," said the Los Angeles resident (who asked her name be removed from the story in fear of retaliation), who said she thinks that Matthew Buck should be disbarred.
 “Honestly, I would hope so, and I would gladly go to Colorado to help with the investigation.”

 She filed a complaint with Colorado’s Attorney Regulation Counsel accusing Buck of “soliciting sex and sexually explicit photos from minors and women on social media,” among other charges.

-"He actually followed me on Twitter," said Song.
+"He actually followed me on Twitter," said the accuser.
 "And then he started asking for pictures."

 This isn’t the first time Buck has faced allegations involving his online activity.